FlorisHendriks/HTTP_provisioning/README.md

 We first need to register an application in Azure.
 This will allow us to do API calls to Intune.

 * [Register an app in Azure](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory)
-* Go to API permissions and add the permissions "DeviceManagementManagedDevices.Read.All" and "DeviceManagementManagedDevices.ReadWrite.All"
+* Go to API permissions and add the _Application permissions_ "DeviceManagementManagedDevices.Read.All" and "DeviceManagementManagedDevices.ReadWrite.All" to the "Microsoft Graph" API.
+Grant admin consent.
 * Go to Certificates & secrets and create a new client secret, temporarily save this value somewhere.

 ## Step 2
 Perform these steps on the server which hosts eduVPN:

     $ git clone https://github.com/FlorisHendriks98/HTTP_provisioning.git
     $ cd HTTP_provisioning/resources/